dortania/OpenCore-Install-Guide/clover-conversion/Clover-config.md

 **CustomUUID**:

 * Heavily deprecated and not recommended even on Clover, no equivalent on OpenCore
-* More info on why: [Hardware UUID injection for opencore #711](https://github.com/acidanthera/bugtracker/issues/711)
+* More info on why: [Hardware UUID injection for OpenCore #711](https://github.com/acidanthera/bugtracker/issues/711)

 **InjectSystemID**: